 White hat SEO is the process of trying to get ranked in the search engines without doing anything that violates the terms of conditions of the search engine.
+It’s the type of digital marketing that Google would like you to partake in.
 It usually means you can’t do any kind of link building, you should focus on delivering the best user experience.

 #97 What’s the difference between White Hat and Black Hat SEO?

-The biggest difference between Whitehat SEO and Blackhat SEO is that Blackhat doesn’t adhere to the terms and conditions of Google’s search engine (among others).
+The biggest difference between Whitehat SEO and Blackhat SEO is that Black hat techniques don’t adhere to the terms and conditions of Google’s search engine (among others).

-Blackhat SEO generally uses link building strategies like blog outreach and PBNS that are built just to link to the site whereas true White hat SEO will try to give their users the best possible experience and acquire links organically.
+Blackhat SEO generally uses backlink strategies like blog outreach and PBNS that are built just to link to the site whereas true White hat SEO will try to give their users the best possible experience and acquire links organically.

 #98 What is competitor analysis?